WASHINGTON STATE RESEARCH & REPORTS (in alphabetical order)

 This fact sheet provides data on the nature of family involvement among inmates.
 It presents research on factors that strain family relationships (in both the context of romantic relationships and parenting) when one partner is incarcerated.
 It also describes some of the efforts underway to maintain marriages and parent-child relationships during incarceration.

 - Parents in Prison and Their Minor Children – Glaze and Maruschak (updated 2010) – Research

-The findings in this report are based on the latest data collected through personal interviews with prisoners participating in the Bureau of Justice Statistics’ (BJS) 2004 Survey of Inmates in State and Federal Correctional Facilities (SISFCF), which is comprised of two separate surveys.
+The findings in this report are based on self-reported data collected through personal interviews with prisoners participating in the Bureau of Justice Statistics’ (BJS) 2004 Survey of Inmates in State and Federal Correctional Facilities (SISFCF), which is comprised of two separate surveys.
 One survey is conducted in state adult correctional facilities and the other is conducted in federal correctional facilities.